Get Started with Flurry Explorer¶

 - Select the app you want to Explore from the Dataset dropdown menu.

-- You will notice three items in the left-navigation, each of which represents a different type of analysis you can perform with Explorer, as described in the next section:
+- You will notice five items in the left-navigation, with the first three representing a different type of analysis you can perform with Explorer and the fourth providing a fast way to segment your users, as described in the next section:

 Flurry Explorer provides you with three specific options for querying your dataset:

-As a use case, if your dataset is derived from your app called Krazy Kommunicator and you wish to run a segments query based on DAU (Daily Active Users) Overall, your query will return a report similar to the graphical chart shown below.
+As a use case, if your dataset is derived from your app called Chateriffic Android (our demo data app) and you wish to run a segments query based on Active Devices Daily, your query will return a report similar to the graphical chart shown below.

 - Funnels.
 These track users as they execute a defined set of steps, enabling you to determine how many users started, then completed a given step.

-If your dataset is derived from your Krazy Kommunicator app and you wish to run a funnels query based on First Session By Gender, your query will return a report similar to the conversion rate chart shown below.
+If your dataset is derived from your Chateriffic Android app and you wish to run a funnels query based on First Session By Gender, your query will return a report similar to the conversion rate chart shown below.

-- Cohorts.
+- Retention.
 These can be a group of users that share some common characteristics you can identify when building and running an analytics query with Explorer.

-If your dataset is derived from your Krazy Kommunicator app and you wish to run a cohorts query based on Return Rate by Region, your query will return a report similar to the chart shown below.
+If your dataset is derived from your Chateriffic Android app and you wish to run a retention query based on Return Rate by Region, your query will return a report similar to the chart shown below.

 In each case, Explorer provides you with a powerful set of building blocks for your query.

-For segmentation queries, you can specify Metrics, Dimensions and Filters.
+For Measure queries, you can specify Metrics, Dimensions and Filters.
 For funnels, you can define funnel Types, Steps, Dimensions and Filters.
-And in the case of cohorts, you can show users who first performed an app install, and then the steps they followed to complete the install, in addition to specifying dimensions, like User Region, and filters, like Session Date/Time.
+And in the case of retention, you can show users who first performed an app install, and then the steps they followed to complete the install, in addition to specifying dimensions, like User Region, and filters, like Session Date/Time.

 These building blocks for each type of query are discussed in the following sections: